Federal TANF Policy

 CLASP closely monitors regulations, guidance and legislation that affect Federal TANF policy.
 We advocate for policies that strengthen TANF as a part of the safety net and support improved oportunities for recipients and other low-income families.
 We provide policymakers and advocates at the state level with analysis of the opportunities available within the Federal policy framework.

-Nov 2, 2012 | PERMALINK »
+Oct 4, 2016 | PERMALINK »

 Last Wednesday night—with about 50 hours to go until the start of federal Fiscal Year 2017 (FY17) and members of Congress eager to return home to campaign—the U.S. House and Senate passed a “Continuing Resolution” (CR) that will keep the federal government funded until December 9, 2016.

 After negotiations, Republicans and Democrats reached a compromise that, among other things, includes $1.1 billion to combat the Zika virus and $500 million for natural disaster relief, notably in flood-stricken Louisiana.
 Congress also reached a bipartisan agreement to reconcile the difference between the House and Senate on the amount of federal aid for the urgently needed and long-overdue replacement of lead water pipe lines in Flint, Michigan, where many people still cannot safely drink, bathe, or cook using tap water.
 However the final legislation to help Flint was not included in the CR and will have to wait until Congress returns after the election.
 The CR also temporarily continues mandatory programs that needed extensions, such as the Temporary Assistance for Needy Families (TANF) program.